arunsurya77/hesp_pipeline/README.md

 * bin ​ directory with the source files and supportfiles
 * req.txt​ which has the list of python packages required for the installation
 * hesp.config ​the config file for the pipeline
+* change_python_path.py script to edit hesp programs to point to the python path
+* config_set.py script to edit the hesp.config to point to the hesp bin directory

 Make sure you have pip installed in your system.
 You can install it in ubuntu by